maximuskowalski/smount/README.md

 Copy the sample set before editing:
 `cp /opt/smount/sets/aiosample.set /opt/smount/sets/aio.set`
 and/or
-`cp /opt/smount/sets/sets/aiosample.set /opt/smount/sets/csd.set`
+`cp /opt/smount/sets/aiosample.set /opt/smount/sets/csd.set`
 `cp /opt/smount/sets/aiosample.set /opt/smount/sets/strm.set`
 `cp /opt/smount/sets/aiosample.set /opt/smount/sets/ezekiel.set`

-Edit your sets using nano or however you prefer and save.
+Edit the set file to add in the drive names and TD IDs:
-`nano ~/smount/sets/ezekiel.set`
+`nano /opt/smount/sets/aio.set`

 ### Run
 Run the script with the set for your mountstyle.

-`./mount.sh aio.set`
+`./shmount.sh aio.set`

 If you want to add a cloudseed mount or a strm only mount edit variable MSTYLE `MSTYLE=csd` for those and run again with set for new mounts.

-`./mount.sh csd.set`
+`./shmount.sh csd.set`

 Mergerfs will be created in ./output but will not be installed, use as example for your own editing pleasures.